nickolasram/AD410Style/README.md

 I added a media query at the bottom of the css file.
 This is just the start of making it a responsive design.

-I've tried to leave the look of the website untouched so far with one exception-- I've placed a wrapper div on every page.
+I've tried to leave the look of the website relatively untouched so far with one exception-- I've placed a wrapper to narrow the content on every page.

 ### **Pages**
 *an arrow (->) is shorthand for "update to/replace with"*